-A home equity line of credit (HELOC) is a revolving line of credit that you can access as needed — much like how you'd use a credit card.
+A home equity line of credit (HELOC) is a revolving line of credit that you can access as needed.
 HELOCs are typically tied to the equity in your home, and they allow you to borrow up to an established limit.
 Because there are no restrictions on how the borrowed funds can be used, using a HELOC responsibly is important.

 Before taking out a HELOC, it’s essential to know your eligibility status and how much credit you’ll qualify for.
-Once approved, several good uses of HELOCs include covering emergency expenses such as car repairs or medical bills, consolidating high-interest debt, home improvements, or investing or buying another property.
-Keep in mind, though — if the value of your primary residence falls due to market conditions or any renovation projects funded with your HELOC funds decrease in value the accrued interest associated with the loan may end up being more than what you anticipated when investing initially.
+Several good uses of HELOCs include covering emergency expenses such as car repairs or medical bills, consolidating high-interest debt, home improvements, or investing or buying another property.

 How does a HELOC work?

-A home equity line of credit, or HELOC, is a loan that offers homeowners access to the equity built up in their home.
-When compared to a traditional loan, with a HELOC the homeowner does not have to wait until the house is fully paid off before borrowing funds.
+With a HELOC, the homeowner does not have to wait until the house is fully paid off before borrowing funds.
 Instead, a lender will allow you to borrow up to 80% of the equity you have accrued in your home (that is, 80% of the current market value of your home, minus what you still owe on your primary mortgage).

 This type of home equity loan gives you access to a revolving line of credit that works in a similar manner as a credit cards work.
-This means that you can withdraw the amount of money needed and make payments over time.
-This differs from other types of loans like traditional home equity loans where you receive one large lump sum that needs to be paid back within an agreed-upon due date.
+This means that you can withdraw the amount of money needed during the draw period and make payments over time.

 What can you use a HELOC for?